Ripping: Netherlands

 In the Netherlands, citizens are allowed to make copies of their legally bought audio and video.
 This includes CD, SACD, as well as DVD and Blu-ray.
 These copies are called "home copies" and may only be used by the ripper.
 Public distribution of ripped files is not allowed.

 Spain

-In Spain, anyone is allowed to make a private copy of a copyrighted material for oneself, providing that the copier has accessed the original material legally.
+In Spain, anyone is allowed to make a private copy of copyrighted material for oneself, provided that the copier has accessed the original material legally.

 United Kingdom

 Private copying of copyrighted material is illegal in the United Kingdom.
 According to a 2009 survey, 59% of British consumers believed ripping a CD to be legal, and 55% admitted to doing it.

 In 2010, the UK government sought input on modernizing copyright exceptions for the digital age, and commissioned the Hargreaves Review of Intellectual Property and Growth.
 The review asserted that a private copying exception was overdue, citing that users were unaware of what was even legally allowed, and that a copyright law where "millions of citizens are in daily breach of copyright, simply for shifting a piece of music or video from one device to another" was not "fit for the digital age".
 The review recommended, among other things, that the government consider adopting the EU Copyright Directive's recommendation that member states enact an exception for private, noncommercial copying so long as the rights holders receive "fair compensation."
 Other EU member states chose to implement the exception paired with a tax on music purchases or widely varying levies on copying equipment and blank media.
 However, the Review reasoned that no such collections are necessary when implementing a copyright exception for format-shifting:

 The UK has a thriving market for personal media devices which rely on private copying.
 We see no economic argument for adding an extra charge to these devices in order to authorise reasonable private acts which are part of the normal use of devices.
 Indeed, without that copying, normal use of those devices would be largely restricted to playing music or films bought online.
 We are not aware of strong evidence of harm to rights holders done by this kind of private copying in the normal course of using digital equipment to play works.
 There is considerable evidence of overall public benefits from consumer use. [...]
 The Review favours a limited private copying exception which corresponds to what consumers are already doing.
 As rights holders are well aware of consumers’ behaviour in this respect, our view is that the benefit of being able to do this is already factored into the price that rights holders are charging.
 A limited private copying exception which corresponds to the expectations of buyers and sellers of copyright content, and is therefore already priced into the purchase, will by definition not entail a loss for right holders.